 In 2011, a record was set for insured losses from severe thunderstorms.
 In all, more than USD 26 billion of losses left insurance companies wondering if they had underestimated nature's potential or-more importantly-if we were in the midst of a fundamental shift in the distribution of severe thunderstorm risk.

 Of chief concern was a surge in activity in the southeastern states, far removed from the region traditionally known as "Tornado Alley."
-Is this newly dubbed "Dixie Alley" here to stay?
 Has something changed that would force us to re-evaluate the distribution of severe thunderstorm risk across the United States?

-While the most recent events in the Deep South certainly grabbed people's attention, history tells us to be wary of making too much of short-term variability.
+While the most recent events in the southern states certainly grabbed people's attention, history tells us to be wary of making too much of short-term variability.

 The problem that we all face is that the historical record of severe thunderstorms, and especially of rare events like tornadoes,is short and biased.
 Couple this with the large amounts of variability observed on a year-to-year and decade-to-decade basis and trend attribution quickly becomes a daunting task.